 - FDV: Fixed Data Volume.
 This would be any secondary drive where you only store files and apps.

 - RDV: Removable Data Volume.
-This would be for removable drives, such as USB flash drives or USB external storage.
+This would apply to removable drives, such as USB flash drives or USB external storage devices.

-If the recovery key isn’t available on your Microsoft account, you can try disabling BitLocker and re-enabling the feature on Windows 11 Pro or Device Encryption on Windows 11 Home or Pro.
+If the recovery key isn’t available on your Microsoft account, you can try disabling BitLocker and re-enabling it on Windows 11 Pro, or Device Encryption on Windows 11 Home or Pro.

 If you enabled BitLocker manually on Windows 11 or 10, you may have chosen the “Print the recovery key” option.
 If this is the case, you will need to find the paper printout where you usually save your important documents to retrieve the key to unlock your computer.